gzweigle/open-hybrid-piano/README.md

 Code running on a standard computer or Raspberry Pi connected to the piano over Ethernet or MIDI.

-## Why?

-Fun.

-Great way to learn new things.

 ## History

 Started December 2020.